7 min read / 10 May 2023 / Laura Garvin Gomez

 Candle Icon.

-Once you've tested your creations, set up your business, and dealt with all the legal aspects, you're ready to start selling.
+Once you've tested your creations, set up your business, and dealt with all the legal requirements for selling, you're ready to get started.

 While it may seem like a lot to remember in the short term, ensuring the right practices for your business can be the difference between success and failure, so don't give up!

-If you ever have any questions about your business, free free to contact us at support@nikura.com for more information.
+If you ever have any questions about your business, feel free to contact us at support@nikura.com for more information.

 Please note that we are offering this advice to the best of our own knowledge.
 This post is for guidance purposes only.
 It is ultimately the responsibility of the business owner to conduct their own research and to ensure their products are compliant with UK legislation.